Last Full Update: December 3, 2025

 For Solution Providers:

-the doctor will spend a few days to two weeks on site (depending on the depth and breadth of your product and services offering) taking a deep dive into your technology offering — functionality, architecture, platform, and UI; compare it to the state of the practice; assess it with respect to customer needs; and then prepare a detailed written assessment that captures where your solution is with respect to the market (in general), what improvements might need to be made, and what enhancements could be made to differentiate it.
-After you’ve had a few days to digest the report, he’ll conduct one or more one to two hour conference call to assess the findings.
+the doctor will spend a few days to two weeks on site (depending on the depth and breadth of your product and services offering) and/or via remote web conference and take a deep dive into your technology offering — functionality, architecture, platform, and UI; compare it to the state of the practice; assess it with respect to customer needs; and then prepare a detailed written assessment that captures where your solution is with respect to the market (in general), what improvements might need to be made, and what enhancements could be made to differentiate it.
+After you’ve had a few days to digest the report, he’ll conduct one or more one to two hour conference calls to assess the findings.

 If you’re a small to mid-sized solution provider targeting the mid-market, where the bulk of today’s customer base lies in supply management, then the doctor, who has been carefully following the space for longer than many analysts at the Analyst 1.0 and Analyst 2.0 shops, may be able to provide you with unique insight on how to stand out and get noticed in what may seem like a crowded market with limited opportunity when, in fact, the opposite is true.
 In fact, Sourcing Innovation is so intent on seeing any player with a decent solution and a drive to help the customer succeed, that it’s just giving away the base formula that it starts with in any engagement with a small company that reasonably expects 1M to 10 M in revenue over the next 12 month and understands the importance of new media in today’s Supply Management marketplace.
 This advice is free.
 If you want a tailored plan for the next 6 to 18 months, Sourcing Innovation can usually generate one in a few days, and then it’s on to …